Reșița Steam Locomotive Museum: Operation of the "RESICZA"

 The "RESICZA" is the second of a total of four steam locomotives of the StEG 52 series with the Bt-n2 wheel arrangement.
 It has a 948 mm gauge, two axles and four driven wheels with a wheel diameter of 711 mm.
 It is 4470 mm long.
-The water tank has a volume of approximately 2 m³.
+The water tank has a volume of approximately 2 m3.
 It has an empty weight of 9.5 tons and weighs 11.5 tons when ready for operation.
-Two cylinders with a diameter of 237 mm give it a tracting effort of 1125 kgf (historical reference "kilogram of force" for kilopond, equivalent to 11032 Newton).
+Two cylinders with a diameter of 237 mm give it a tracting effort of 1125 kgf (historical reference "kilogram of force" for kilopond, equivalent to 11,032 Newtons).
 Their maximum permitted speed was 11 km/h.

-After the "SZEKUL", which was imported from Vienna in 1871, the "RESICZA" became the second running locomotive from 1872 on the Reșița–Secu narrow-gauge railway and, from September 3, 1873, on the newly completed Resita-Bocsa.
-It therefore bore a sign with the inscription “2”, which can be seen in old photos and was lost in 1948.
+After the "SZEKUL", which was imported from Vienna in 1871, the "RESICZA" became the second running locomotive from 1872 on the Reșița–Secu narrow-gauge railway and, from September 3, 1873, on the newly completed Reșița-Bocsa.
+It therefore bore a sign with the inscription "2", which can be seen in old photos and was lost in 1948.

 As the first steam locomotive to be produced in Reșița itself, it marks the beginning of Romanian steam locomotive production, during which a total of 1,461 machines were manufactured in Reșița until 1964.

-The “RESICZA” was in operation from 1872 to 1937.
-After decommissioning, she was used as a steam generator in Câmpia Turzii for an unknown period of time.
+The "RESICZA" was in operation from 1872 to 1937.
+After decommissioning, she was used as a steam generator in Câmpia Turzii for an unknown period.